 ECC groups make use of a mapping function, F, that maps an element from the group to a scalar value.
 For ECC groups, function F shall be instantiated by returning the x-coordinate of a point — i.e., if P = (x, y) then F(P) = x.

+NOTE—SAE protocol operations preclude function F from ever being called with the identity element, e.g. the “point at infinity”.

 Modify 8.2a.4.1.2 as indicated